Are you considering studying one of our online public policy courses?

 The Evidence in Public Policy Course has already made a difference in my career.
 I believe I became a better employee in our department and organisation because it widened my perspective in analysing policies in our organisation.
 It made me more confident in sharing my viewpoints about the implementation of programmes and projects and made me think more holistically in analysing policies at our level.

-What advice would you give to anyone considering studying an online course with the University of Oxford and Pearson?
+What advice would you give to anyone considering studying an online course with the University of Oxford?

-Do not think twice about taking an online course with the University of Oxford and Pearson!
+Don’t think twice about taking an online course with Oxford University!
 The modules are very challenging and you will learn a lot from your professors, learning Facilitators, and peers.
 The experience is unique and it is a great opportunity to personally and professionally grow and develop.